citizenwallet/smartcontracts/contracts/accounts/README.md

 - **Signature Verification**: The contract uses ECDSA for signature verification.
 It verifies the nonce, account, and paymaster signature of each user operation before execution.

-- **Paymaster Sponsor**: The contract includes a paymaster sponsor, which can be updated with the `updatePaymasterSponsor` function.
+- **Paymaster**: The contract includes a reference to the paymaster contract, which can be updated with the `updatePaymaster` function.

 ### Usage

 To execute a batch of user operations, call the `handleOps` function with an array of `UserOperation` structs and a beneficiary address.
 The function will execute each operation in the array.

-To update the paymaster sponsor, call the `updatePaymasterSponsor` function with the new sponsor's address.
-The function will update the sponsor and emit a `PaymasterSponsorUpdated` event.
+To update the paymaster, call the `updatePaymaster` function with the new paymaster's address.

 ### Dependencies

 This contract depends on several OpenZeppelin contracts:

-- `Paymaster`: Used for paymaster functionality.
 - `Initializable`: Used for initialization functionality.
 - `ReentrancyGuardUpgradeable`: Used to prevent reentrancy attacks.
 - `OwnableUpgradeable`: Used for owner functionality.